k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/how-to-use-create_stack_dash.md

 <tr>
 <td>--influx_public_ip, -ipip</td><td>INFLUX_PUBLIC_IP</td>
 <td>
-Public IP of influxDB instance, used with functions that store/read test results
+Public IP of influxDB instance, used with functions that store/read test results.
+This is required for database operations.
 </td>
 </tr>
 </table>